Institute Activities and Advances

 - Iron-fortified formula may contribute to developmental problems.
 A recent study supported by the NICHD PPB found that healthy children who received iron-fortified formula in infancy had more developmental problems related to intelligence quotient (IQ), achievement in arithmetic, and motor coordination than did infants fed low-iron formula.
 To learn more, read the study.

 - New findings on infection treatment for preterm infants.
-A recent study by researchers with the Neonatal Research Network detected similar morbidity and mortality rates in very low birthweight (VLBW) infants infected with methicillin-susceptible Staphylococcus aureus (MSSA) and in VLBW infants with methicillin-resistant S. aureus (MRSA).
+A recent study by researchers with the NRN detected similar morbidity and mortality rates in very low birthweight (VLBW) infants infected with methicillin-susceptible Staphylococcus aureus (MSSA) and in VLBW infants with methicillin-resistant S. aureus (MRSA).
 The study results suggest that health care providers should focus equally on preventing and managing both MRSA and MSSA infections among VLBW infants.
 Learn more about these infections by reading the study.

 Pediatric Growth and Nutrition Branch (PGNB)